 The number one rule to remember even before you start to freckle your face?
-Do not powder until the end.
-“Start first by applying your foundation, concealer and contour, and cream based products first,” says Spickard.
+Do not apply powder until the end.
+“Start first by applying your foundation, concealer and contour, and cream-based products first,” says Spickard.
 And then you’re ready to faux-freckle away.
 Powdering comes last because it will set your freckles into your makeup.

-“You want to concentrate them where the sun naturally tans the skin and intensifies natural freckles,” Spickard notes.
-This means, freckles will often appear more toward the center of your face — around and on your nose, and close to your mouth.
-“Before you start, look up some faces with natural freckles and try to mimic them,” Spickard suggests.
+“You want to concentrate them where the sun naturally tans the skin and intensifies natural freckles,” notes Spickard.
+This means freckles will often appear more toward the center of your face — around and on your nose, and close to your mouth.
+“Before you start, look up some faces with natural freckles and try to mimic them,” suggests Spickard.

 Use Various Shades

 Spickard also recommends using varied colors when faux freckling.
 “Naturally occurring freckles come in an array of colors, so you need to mimic that when you’re creating freckles on your own face or you’ll end up looking like a cartoon doll,” he says.
 To achieve this natural look, select shades that are seven to nine shades darker than your skin tone.
 Spickard loves the L’Oréal Paris Brow Definer Mechanical Pencil for this.